awslabs/s2n-bignum/README.md

 **Running a proof on Apple Silicon.**
-For Apple Silicon, `GOBJCOPY` environment variable must be set to the path of GNU `gobjcopy` which can be installed through `brew install binutils`.
+For Apple Silicon, `GOBJCOPY` environment variable must be set to the full path of the GNU `gobjcopy` binary which can be installed through `brew install binutils`.
 This is because s2n-bignum does not have a reader for the Mach-O format yet.
 Once the variable is set, compiled `.o` binaries will be converted to the ELF format and the proofs will run successfully.